Chester, Connecticut

 Chester is a town in Middlesex County, Connecticut, United States.
+The town is part of the Lower Connecticut River Valley Planning Region.
 The population was 3,749 at the 2020 census.
 The town center is defined by the U.S. Census Bureau as a census-designated place (CDP).
 The name is a transfer from Chester, in England.

 History

-The Wangunks, a river tribe of Native Americans, occupied the land called Pattaconk prior to English settlement of the area in 1692.
+The area was home to a Native American (possibly Hammonasset) village named Pattaquonk.
+Pattaquonk was also the name and approximate location of a 30-acre Wangunk reservation established in 1662 as part of the English acquisition of the land encompassing Haddam and East Haddam, which was home to three Wangunk villages.
+English settlement of the area began in 1692.
 The town was formed from the northern quarter of Saybrook and incorporated in 1836.

 In 1769, Jonathan Warner was granted permission to operate a ferry across the Connecticut River that became the Chester-Hadlyme Ferry, the second-oldest continuously operating ferry service in Connecticut.
 Its location is currently a state historical landmark.